Gareth Cook

-Gareth Cook (born September 15, 1969) is an American journalist and editor.
+Gareth G. Cook (born September 15, 1969) is an American journalist and book editor.
 He was awarded a Pulitzer Prize in 2005 for “explaining, with clarity and humanity, the complex scientific and ethical dimensions of stem cell research.”
-Cook is a contributing writer for The New York Times Magazine, is also the series editor of The Best American Infographics and editor of Mind Matters, Scientific American's neuroscience blog.
+He is the founder and Editor in Chief of the Verto Literary Group, "an editorial consulting studio that works with authors, agents, and publishers to bring important stories and ideas to life," and several of their projects have been New York Times bestsellers.
+Cook was a contributing writer for The New York Times Magazine, the series editor of The Best American Infographics and the editor of Mind Matters, Scientific American's neuroscience blog.
 His writing has appeared in The New York Times Magazine, The Boston Globe, Wired, and Scientific American.

 Career

 Cook graduated from Brown University in 1991 with degrees in Mathematical Physics and International Relations.
 He was an assistant editor at Foreign Policy, a scholarly journal based in Washington, DC.
 He then worked as a reporter at U.S. News & World Report, and then as an editor at the Washington Monthly.
-He was the news editor of The Boston Phoenix, an alternative weekly based in Boston, from 1996 to 1999.
+He was the news editor of the alternative weekly The Boston Phoenix from 1996 to 1999.